abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Category Theory --- brief definition
 ===

 Maybe it is about time to see what a category is.
-We will start with a short definition --- a category consists of objects (an example of which are sets) and morphisms that go from one object to another (which can be viewed as functions) and that should be composable.
+We will start with a short definition --- a category consists of objects (an example of which are sets) and morphisms that go from one object to another (which behave as functions) and that are composable.
 We can say a lot more about categories, and even present a formal definition, but for now it is sufficient for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't *see* their elements.
 Or to put it another way, category-theoretic notions are captured by the external diagrams, while strictly set-theoretic notions can be captured by internal ones.

 ![Category theory and set theory compared](../02_category/set_category.svg)

 When we are within the realm of sets, we can view each set as a collection of individual elements.
-In category theory, we don't have such a notion .
+In category theory, we don't have such a notion.
 However, taking this notion away allows us to define concepts such as the sum and product sets in a whole different and more general way.
 Plus we always have a way to "go back" to set theory, using the tricks from the last section.

-But why would we want to have this more general definition?
-It is because, in this way we can use our theory to describe objects other than sets.
-We already discussed one such object --- types in programming languages.
-Remember that we said that programming types (classes) are somewhat similar to sets, and programming methods are somewhat similar to functions between sets, but they are not exactly identical?
-Category theory allows us to generalize the similarities of these... ahem, categories.

 | Category Theory | Set theory | Programming Languages |
 | ---             | ---        | ---                   |